Contact us

 Stress Testing CVA

-• When stress testing CCR in a market risk context, we are usually concerned with the market value of the counterparty credit risk and the losses that could result due to changes in market variables, including the credit spread of the counterparty.
+• In stress testing CCR within a market risk framework, focus lies on the market value of the counterparty credit risk and potential losses stemming from market variable fluctuations, such as changes in the counterparty’s credit spread.

 • \(PD_n^*(t_{j-1}, t_j)\) is derived from credit spreads of the counterparty